Rupayan2005/OpenCV-Projects/face emotion detection/README.md

 ### Adding New Emotions

 1. Add training data for the new emotion
-2. Update the emotion labels in `config.py`
+2. Update the emotion labels
 3. Retrain the model with the new data
-4. Update the visualization colors in `utils.py`
+4. Update the visualization colors

 ### Adjusting Model Parameters

-Modify the Random Forest parameters in `model_trainer.py`:
+Modify the Random Forest parameters in `train_model.py`:

 ```python
 rf_classifier = RandomForestClassifier(